 The J. Rosemary Shockey HCC Bookstore provides your best resource for the correct textbooks.
-You may buy new, used (when available), and if a textbook qualifies for the rental program you will be given the option to rent.
-Not all textbooks will be available to rent.
+You may buy new, used, eBooks or courseware (when available).
+Many textbooks are available for either in-house rentals or consignment rentals.
+You can choose the format that best fits your learning style unless the instructor requires a certain format.
 You will also find your supplementary instructional supplies as required by the instructor of each course.
-Students are required to supply their own textbooks and supplies.
+Students are required to supply their own materials.

 Here at the J. Rosemary Shockey HCC Bookstore you may purchase passes for the Pretzel City Transit, Carroll County, and Jo Daviess County transit.
 You may also purchase Arts Café Meal Cards.
 The Arts Café serves breakfast and lunch Monday - Thursday during our regular semesters.
-The J. Rosemary Shockey HCC Bookstore also carries the following: required art supplies, imprinted clothing, hats, gift items, academically priced software, laptops, additional hardware products, technology products, greeting cards, balloons, and writing supplies.
+The J. Rosemary Shockey HCC Bookstore also carries the following: required art supplies, imprinted clothing, hats, gift items, laptops, additional hardware products, technology products, greeting cards, helium balloons, and writing supplies.
 Profits are put back into Student Services at Highland Community College.

-When you come to the bookstore please bring your Driver's license or state ID, (a legal ID is necessary to make purchases with any type of financial aid) and your class schedule (the course name, course number and section number that appear on your schedule is the map you need to provide to us to find your textbooks).
-Students may also print a copy of their schedule here in the J. Rosemary Shockey HCC Bookstore.
+When you come to the bookstore you will need your class schedule (the course name, course number and section number that appear on your schedule is the map you need to provide to us to find your textbooks).
+You can bring a copy of your schedule with you or you may print a copy of here in the J. Rosemary Shockey HCC Bookstore.